CompareAudionotes vs SpeechNotes

 You care about reliability for important recordings

-You want support for mixed-media inputs
+You want a searchable note library with mixed-media inputs

 Choose SpeechNotes if...